[Online] The Tibetan Buddhist Path: Glimpses of Awakening

 • CAD $396.00 – I can pay the suggested amount

-This online program begins with the Hinayana, the first of the three yanas or “vehicles” of the Buddhist path.
-Yana means “path” or “means of transport.”
-We begin with personal discipline, meditation, and the truth of suffering.
+This year-long online training begins with the Hinayana, the first of the three yanas or “vehicles” of the Buddhist path.
+We begin with personal discipline, meditation, and the truth of suffering, building a practical foundation for the study and practice of Buddhadharma.

 Program Structure